NNourdin/toa-puzzle-solver/README.md

 # Tombs of Amascut

-Tombs of Amascut (raids 3) puzzle solver for the scarab path.
+Tombs of Amascut (raids 3) puzzle solver for all 5 puzzles in scarab puzzle room.
-I stripped this plugin from alot of other features like prayer indicators etc, might decide to release these later.

 ## Memory puzzle